miga-choi/coding-test/leetcode/algorithms/101_symmetric_tree/README.md

 - The number of nodes in the tree is in the range `[1, 1000]`.
 - `-100 <= Node.val <= 100`

+**Follow up:** Could you solve it both recursively and iteratively?